Ghini/ghini.desktop/doc/ghini-family.rst

 how to copy the snapshot into ghini.pocket
 ```````````````````````````````````````````````````

-ghini.pocket is not a tool for the casual user, and your garden database
+ghini.pocket integrates closely with ghini.desktop, and it's not a tool for
-manager needs to regularly write in your Android device.
+the casual nor the external user.
+One task of your garden database manager

-One option to achieve this is by enabling USB debugging on the device.
-In
+is to regularly copy an updated database snapshot to your Android device.

-perspective, this will enable ghini.desktop writing directily into the
+We advise enabling USB debugging on the device.
+In perspective, this will
-ghini.pocket device.
+allow ghini.desktop writing directily into the ghini.pocket device.

 Export the file from ghini.desktop, call the file pocket.db, copy it to the phone::

   adb -d push /tmp/pocket.db /sdcard/Android/data/me.ghini.pocket/files/

-The above command is valid even if your phone does not have a memory card.
+The above location is valid even if your phone does not have a memory card.

 Other options include bluetooth, or whatever other way you normally use to
 copy regular files into your Android device.